MarcDiethelm/xtc/Documentation.md

 Install node using a node version manager.
 Or download the Node.js [installer](http://nodejs.org/).

 > It is recommended that you use a Node version manager so you can switch between node versions effortlessly.
 Eventually you'll have multiple Node projects, possibly depending on different versions of Node.js.
 I recommend using [n](https://github.com/visionmedia/n).
 Just clone/download it and `make install`.
-Oh, and before you do make sure `/usr/local` and its descendants are writable by you.
-If you're on a Mac, [brew](http://brew.sh/) takes care of that.
-After that no more `sudo`.

 Strictly speaking you don't NEED a node version manager.
 Downloading the installer from the Node.js website will work just fine.
 If you're on Windows it's what you do.

+#### NPM and sudo: don't!

+Oh, and before you do anything else make sure `/usr/local` and its descendants are writable by you.
+If you're on a Mac, [brew](http://brew.sh/) or [npm-sudo-fix](https://github.com/danielchatfield/npm-sudo-fix/blob/master/index.js) take care of that.
+After that no more `sudo`.
+Or [use sudo with `-H`](https://coderwall.com/p/dxmfpg/one-does-not-simply-sudo-npm)!

 #### Windows users